 Speaking of the latest in fintech, here are some insights our team has picked up from the show:

 - Data - if we had a penny for every time someone mentioned this word...
 Capturing and using customer data to build supreme customer experience seems to have been the main theme of the show.
 From personal finances, investing decisions, and risk assessment to personalized marketing campaigns, we’re now even more certain that AI will have an important role in changing the industry from the ground up.

 - New players in the game - the barriers to entry in the banking industry may be crushed by PSD2 on the one end, and technologies like blockchain on the other.
 Non-banking companies may get a chance to grab a big slice of the pie as they provide additional services built on the banks’ APIs.
 It will be interesting to see how banks will go about blockchain and the new emerging non-banking competition.

 - A personal touch - we saw a lot of chatbot and AI solutions that provide highly personalized experiences and tailored offers across multiple channels, including support for IoT devices such as smart speakers or watches.
 It’s hard to make any specific predictions on what might work and what not, but what is definite is that the success of each of these innovations will largely depend on lots of customers’ data.

 Don’t feel bad if you didn’t get the chance to fly to London to experience the latest fintech buzz.
-You still get to feast your eyes on the magic of blazing fast OCR:
+Instead, take a look at our winning presentation from the show and interview at our booth:

 We hope you liked this recap of Finovate Europe.
 If you’d like to get more info on our OCR tech, feel free to contact us below.
 Our team is always happy to have a chat!